-So choosing the helmet that fits the best, is the warmest and most comfortable - and lets be honest, makes you look the coolest - are probably the most important criteria.
-With that being said, the process of reviewing and rating helmets is inherently subjective.
-Each users' experience is going to be different; we have different head shapes, different preferences, and everyone gets hot or cold under different conditions.
-With this review we've tried to express our subjective experiences in ways that will make it easier for the reader/buyer to take what parts they see as valuable and leave the rest behind.
-We've also put a lot of energy into explaining the technical differences between each helmet in our Best Ski Helmet Review.
+So choosing the helmet that fits the best, is the warmest and most comfortable - and let's be honest, makes you look the coolest - are probably the most important criteria.
+That being said, every one of us has a different idea of what's comfortable, what's warm (or what's too warm!), and what's hip.
+All of these are highly subjective things.
+We're not trying to hide our subjectivity.
+With our reviews, we aim to frame our subjective experiences in ways that you can understand and relate to.
+We'll tell you what we liked (and disliked) about a helmet AND why.
+That way, you can make informed decisions for yourself, knowing what you like and don't like.
+We've also focused a lot of energy into explaining the technical differences between each helmet in our Best Ski Helmet Review.

 Should You Wear a Helmet?

-If you're sliding down hill on snow you should be wearing a helmet.
+The short answer is yes.
+If you're careening, bombing, schussing, barreling, sliding, or in any other way allowing gravity to pull you down a snowy, icy hill at any speed, you should be wearing a helmet.
 Period.
-Helmet usage has exploded over the past few decades, and for good reason.
-Helmets have become increasingly comfortable, warm, versatile and stylish; not to mention safer.
-It's hard for manufacturers or the industry to prove that wearing a helmet in fact improves your chances of surviving a serious traumatic brain injury, but its also hard to argue that a safety rated helmet won't absorb some of the energy during a blow to the head and increase your chances of a good recovery.
-Take a look at some helmets after any serious crash and its easy to see.
+Helmet usage has increased massively in the past few decades, and for good reason.
+Have you seen the X-Games?
+Advances in ski technology, as well as simple advancement of the sport, have resulted in more people being able to ski, and many of them at greater speeds.
+In addition, helmets have become increasingly comfortable, warm, versatile and stylish.
+It's hard for manufacturers or the industry to prove that wearing a helmet, in fact, improves your chances of surviving a serious traumatic brain injury, but its also hard to argue that a safety-rated helmet won't absorb some of the energy during a blow to the head and increase your chances of a good recovery.
+Take a look at some helmets after any serious crash, and it's easy to see.

 Ski and Snowboard Helmet Certifications

 There is no US law dictating the manufacturing standards of snowsports helmets.
-However, two different independent organizations certify helmets, and most products sold in the States meet one or both of these standards.
-All of the helmets we tested, aside from the Bern, meet both standards.
+However, two different independent organizations certify helmets, and most products sold in the United States meet one or both of these standards.
+All of the helmets we tested meet at least one of the standards.

 The Types of Helmets Available